 Salome Zourabichvili

-Zourabichvili is the first woman to serve as President of Georgia.
+Salome Zourabichvili was the President of Georgia from 2018 to 2024*.
+Zourabichvili is the first woman to have served as President of Georgia.

 Zourabichvili was born in 1952 and went to the Paris Institute of Political Studies from 1969 to 1972.After graduation, she went onto a master's program at Columbia University in their School of International and Public Affairs.